-Best Lightweight Folding Mobility Scooter UK, 2024
+Best Lightweight Folding Mobility Scooter UK (2026)

-Here’s a good one for you, we’re going huge on our analysis of the Best Ultra Lightweight Folding Mobility Scooter UK in 2024.
+Here’s a good one for you, we’re going huge on our analysis of the Best Ultra Lightweight Folding Mobility Scooter UK in 2026.

-Foldable scooters have become the most popular
+Foldable scooters have become the most popular type.

 Data source: Google Trends (https://www.google.com/trends).